casey/just/crates-io-readme.md

 `just` produces detailed error messages and avoids `make`'s idiosyncrasies, so debugging a justfile is easier and less surprising than debugging a makefile.

-It works on Linux, MacOS, Windows, and BSD variants OpenBSD, FreeBSD, Dragonfly, and NetBSD.
+It works on all operating systems supported by Rust.

 Read more on [GitHub](https://github.com/casey/just).